ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Exploratory Study

 \subsection{BaseAgent in Online Communities}

 \baselineB{} (\autoref{fig:baseagent}) aims to provide an LLM-powered conversational experience, similar to other conversational search tools (\eg Bing Copilot Search \footnote{\url{https://www.microsoft.com/en-us/edge/features/copilot?form=MA13FJ}}, Reddit Answers \footnote{\url{https://www.reddit.com/answers/}}) in which users converse with an agent using either their own or suggested queries and receive search results as generated texts (often a synthesis).
 We chose to implement our \baselineB{} rather than apply the existing industrial-grade ones, which are not open-sourced, are inflexible for customization, and could not directly fit our target scenario, \ie information seeking within one online community.
-For example, Copilot Search targets information seeking using general web resources, while Reddit Answers targets conversational search within all Reddit communities.
+For example, Copilot Search targets information seeking using general web resources, while Reddit Answers targets conversational search within all Reddit communities. \minor{\baselineB{} allowed us to observe the interaction frictions that arise when the conversational paradigm meets the subjective and experience-based information seeking common in online communities.}